 Cross-platform (React Native and Flutter are the most popular cross-platform tools nowadays) is a compromise choice between hybrid and native technologies in regard to the speed of development and engineering efforts.
-Much like hybrid technologies cross-platform platforms share the common codebases and allow interacting with phone platform API whole lot better.
+Much like hybrid technologies cross-platform platforms share common codebases and allow interacting with phone platform API a whole lot better.
 UI rendering provides a glossy shining look for your app.
 App performance is good enough for most business use cases.
 Here you can read more about the comparison between these two trending technologies.

 One of the biggest disadvantages of choosing hybrid and cross-platform tools is a phone platform API interaction implemented by applying third-party libraries with native code under the hood.
 Therefore, engineers usually switch to native technologies if there’s a need to create a specific feature.
 You rarely encounter an engineer who knows how to develop using both cross-platform and native development tools, as a result, you will require a temporary extension of your development team, which is time-consuming and requires a budget extension.

 Building the same app with the help of native tools (Swift for IOS and Kotlin for Android) is costly and requires more time compared to hybrid or cross-platform development, however, it doesn’t require an engineering team extension.

-Before you start doing something, you need a plan.
+Before you start doing something, you need a mobile app project plan.
 Here at inVerita we will help you to define core product features.
 We will provide you with a clickable wireframes prototype (it takes several days to create) for you to see how your app is going to function.
 We will help you to build a vision of product development, define a budget, approximate timeline, delivery dates, team composition, create a list of features for MVP, develop a mobile app business plan, and go the extra mile if necessary.
 We call it the discovery phase.